aphp/edsnlp/docs/getting-started/architecture.md

 1. One is computed during processing.
 It typically contains a boolean (eg `negation` with the `negated` extension).
 2. The other comes in the form of a property computed from the latter, to provide a human-readable format.
 We follow Spacy naming convention and end these extensions with a trailing `_`.

+Some pipelines write their output to the `Doc.spans` dictionary.
+We enforce the following doctrine :

+- Should the pipe extract entities that are directly informative (typically the output of the `matcher` component), said entities are stashed in the `Doc.ents` attribute.
+- On the other hand, should the entity be useful to another pipe, but less so in itself (eg the output of the `sections` or `dates` component), it will be stashed in a specific key within the `Doc.spans` attribute.

+Note that Spacy prohibits overlapping entities within the `Doc.ents` attribute.
+To circumvent this limitation, we [filter spans](../api/utilities.md), and keep all discarded entities within the `discarded` key of the `Doc.spans` attribute.